 At Liberty University, we Train Champions for Christ.
 This means that we are dedicated to providing you with the foundational training you need for success in your future career.
 Our M.A. in Marriage and Family Counseling program integrates cutting-edge research with a biblical worldview, preparing you for ministry to your clients’ physical, mental, emotional, and spiritual well-being.

 In addition to training you in patient care methods, our marriage and family counseling master’s degree is designed to help you become a licensed marriage and family therapist, providing you with the credential you need to make a difference in private practice, social services, the legal system, and beyond.

 What Will You Learn in Our M.A. in Marriage and Family Counseling Degree Program?

-In our master’s in marriage and family counseling program, you will study foundational topics like human growth and development, legal and ethical issues in counseling, and approaches to multicultural counseling.
+In our master’s in marriage and family counseling program, you will study fundamental topics like human growth and development, legal and ethical issues in counseling, and approaches to multicultural counseling.
 You will also explore counseling methods and theories, assessment techniques, and psychopathology.

 Throughout this degree, you will learn research-based methods for diagnosing and treating substance abuse.
-You’ll have numerous opportunities to conduct your own research, learn practical skills through practicums, and gain hands-on experience by completing an internship – preparing you for your career in marriage and family counseling.
+You’ll have numerous opportunities to conduct your own research, learn functional skills through practicums, and gain hands-on experience by completing an internship – preparing you for your career in marriage and family counseling.

 View our marriage and family counseling Degree Completion Plan, and check out our featured courses below for more information about what you will study.